Wallabies in NZ: controlling their numbers

 Wallabies were introduced to New Zealand in the late 1800s, mainly for sport and the value of their skin.
 They have become a significant farm pest and damage native plants.

 New Zealand is home to 5 wallaby species.
-Most wild wallabies can be found in the wider Rotorua Lakes area and in South Canterbury, but they have been expanding into neighbouring areas.
-They prefer to live where they can find cover (for example, tussock, scrub or bush), so they can be very hard to see.
+Most wild wallabies can be found in the wider Rotorua Lakes area and in South Canterbury, but they have been spreading into neighbouring areas.
+They prefer to live where they can find cover (for example, tussock, scrub, or bush), so they can be very hard to see or find.

 Left unchecked, wallabies could spread across one third of New Zealand over the next 50 years.

 The damage wallabies can do

 - damage native forests and tussocks